Migraine screen filter

 for macOS

-Screen light worsens migraines because of specific wavelengths your eyes are hypersensitive to.
-Nox filters those exact wavelengths — FL-41 clinical tint, 480nm notch filter, narrow-band green, and 7 more research-based presets.
-Like $200 therapeutic tint glasses, built into your Mac.
+Certain wavelengths of screen light can aggravate light sensitivity.
+Nox lets you filter them precisely — FL-41 tint, 480nm notch filter, narrow-band green, and 9 more presets.
+Similar to tint glasses, built into your Mac.

 380nm 480nm 580nm 680nm 780nm

-Full control over RGB channels, gamma curve, contrast, color temperature (2700–6500K), and per-channel intensity.
-Save unlimited presets.
+Full control over RGB channels, gamma curve, contrast, and color temperature.

 Targeting the